The National Leadership Program

-The National Leadership Program includes two cohorts of Apprentices – fall and spring.
-The Spring 2023 Apprenticeship starts on January 23, 2023, and the priority deadline to apply is November 1, 2022.
-The program is entirely virtual and can be done from anywhere in the United States.
+The National Leadership Program includes two cohorts of Fellows – fall and spring.
+The program is entirely virtual, and Fellows can participate from anywhere in the United States.

 RespectAbility is an Equal Opportunity Employer and Affirmative Action employer.
 Persons with disabilities and minorities are strongly encouraged to apply.

 - Entertainment and News Media

 - Communications and PR

 - Excellent communication and organizational skills are strongly preferred, and Fellows should exhibit leadership skills to complete their own projects.